Abjad/abjad/abjad/docs/source/reference_manual/scores/index.rst

    Selection(Note("e'4"), Note("d'4"), Note("e'4"), Note("f'4"), Note("g'1"), Note("c'2."), Note('b8'), Note('a8'), Note('b1'))

-Abjad returns a selection.

 Getting the length of a score
 -----------------------------

+Use ``len()`` to get the length of a score.

-Get the length of a score with ``len()``:
+The length of a score is defined equal to the number of top-level components the score contains:

 ::

    >>> len(score)
    2

-The length of a score is defined equal to the number of top-level components the score contains.

 Inspecting duration